ibm-cloud-docs/appid/cd-messages.md

 By default, {{site.data.keyword.appid_short_notm}} uses [SendGrid](https://sendgrid.com/){: external} as an email delivery service for Cloud Directory.

-As of 30 April 2020, email content and sender details are no longer editable if you’re using the {{site.data.keyword.appid_short_notm}} default email provider.
+As of 30 April 2020, email content and sender details are no longer editable if you’re using the {{{site.data.keyword.appid_short_notm}} default email provider.
 To customize your user communication, add your own SendGrid account or custom email provider.
 {: important}

 1. Go to the **Cloud Directory > Email templates > Email settings** page of the service dashboard.